 Design and procedure

-There were two independent variables: display type (repeat or novel) and set size (4 or 8).
+There were two within-subject independent variables: display type (repeat or novel) and set size (4 or 8).
 Participants viewed 25 blocks of 24 trials each, for a total of 600 trials.
 In each block, half the trials were repeated while the other half was novel.
 Within the repeated and novel trials, half were set size 4 while the other were set size 8.
 There was thus a total of 4 cells, with 150 trials in each cell.
 Trial order was randomized.

 Before the start of the experiment, participants were presented with the following instructions: